Saint-Remy-de-Provence tourism & sightseeing

 Saint-Remy-de-Provence is found at the western edge of the Provence region, where it is the capital of the Alpilles - the hills that dominate this section of the countryside of France.

-Saint Remy de Provence is one of the oldest towns in France.
-It was founded by the Celts more than 2500 years ago and developed by both the Greeks and the Romans.
+It is one of the oldest towns in France: Saint-Remy-de-Provence was founded by the Celts more than 2500 years ago and developed by both the Greeks and the Romans.
 It is in an attractive setting in the valleys of the Alpilles, and is a lovely town to explore.